ken-de-nigerian/payments-router/docs/providers.md

 URL: `https://yourdomain.com/payments/webhook/opay`

-OPay uses HMAC SHA256 for webhook signature validation.
+OPay uses HMAC SHA-256 for webhook signature validation.
 The signature is sent in the `x-opay-signature` header.

 **Important:** Set your secret key in `.env` for webhook validation and status API authentication:
 ```env
 OPAY_SECRET_KEY=your_secret_key
 ```

-**Note:** The secret key (private key) is required for:
+**Note:** The secret key is required for:
 - Status API authentication (HMAC-SHA512 signature generation)
-- Webhook signature validation
+- Webhook signature validation (HMAC-SHA256)

 ### Testing